Rates summary - Budget 2018-19

 - Not-for-profit organisations will continue to receive a partial-rate remission of 50% of general rates.
 Find out if your business might be eligible and how you can apply to receive this remission.

-- Council will continue to grant rate capping at 7.5% of general rates.
-This is for owner-occupiers of residential properties (categories 1 and 10).
-The amount remains the same as the previous budget.
+- Rate capping will continue to be granted at 7.5% of general rates for owner-occupiers of residential properties (categories 1 and 10).
+This amount remains the same as the previous budget.

-- Council offers remissions (discounts) on rates to eligible residents.
-This is for those with properties in categories 1 or 10 to pay their rates by the due date.
+- Council offers remissions (discounts) on rates to eligible residents with properties in categories 1 or 10 to pay their rates by the due date.
 This discount remains unchanged at $60 per annum.

 Find out more about pensioner remissions, including amounts and eligibility.